ecdogaroglu/furtherplus/readme.md

 2. **Latent States**: Visualizes the evolution of agent latent states over time
 3. **Policy vs. Internal States**: Shows how policy outputs relate to internal state fluctuations
 4. **Decision Boundaries**: Uses PCA to project high-dimensional belief and latent states into 2D/3D space, coloring points by action probabilities to visualize decision boundaries

+### Publication-Quality Plots

+The `--latex-style` option enables publication-quality plotting with:

+- Professional color schemes suitable for academic publications
+- Improved typography and layout following LaTeX conventions
+- Consistent styling across all plots
+- Optimized figure dimensions based on the golden ratio
+- Output in both PDF and PNG formats for easy inclusion in papers
+- Optional LaTeX rendering for mathematical symbols with `--use-tex`

 ## Command Line Arguments